 Leonard Michael Maltin (born December 18, 1950) is an author and film critic who is one of the most influential critics in the modern age, ranking alongside Roger Ebert.
-Every year since 1988, he has published a movie guide containing capsule reviews.
+In 1969, he published a movie guide containing capsule reviews, which was updated annually between 1986 and 2014.

 One of those guides earned him a listing in the Guinness World Records for shortest film review ever.
 The film's title was Isn't It Romantic?.
 Maltin's review: "No." The guide ceased publication after its 2015 edition on account of the Digital Age.
 These days, his writings can be found on his website.